wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-policies/attach-and-manage-policies.md

 ## Implement an API policy

-Choreo allows you to implement an API policy as a Ballerina project and attach it to an API proxy component.
+{{ product_name }} allows you to implement an API policy as a Ballerina project and attach it to an API proxy component.

 !!! info
     Supported Ballerina version: 2201.5.5